jamesrustad/jamesrustad.github.io/source/_posts/2020/04/2020-04-30-Analysing Composition #1: The Lines of Psycho.md

 ---

-In future blog posts I'll try to examine more techniques of shot composition and other areas of film making from Hitchcock and other directors that explore more what makes a shot work, or not.
+In future blog posts, I'll try to examine more techniques of shot composition and other areas of film making from Hitchcock and other directors that explore more what makes a shot work, or not.

 ---
 #### References